yaul-org/libyaul/examples/README.markdown

 About
 =====

-Thurough examples (and tests) using different features of `libyaul`
+Thorough examples (and tests) using different features of `libyaul`

 Usage
 =====